Abhijeet-Boje/snakesAndLaddersGame/README.md

 * Just follow the commands shown in console.
   a.
 Add player name
   b.
 Keep on adding dice values [1 to 6]
+  c.
+Player can only start after getting 6 for the first time

 ### Current Scope: